 TAIPEI, Taiwan - Long-term overeating of deep-sea fish, such as shark, sailfish and tuna, may lead to mercury poisoning, memory decline, infertility and other diseases.
-People can eat such fish once a month at most to avoid being harmed, according to a study released yesterday by Taipei Veterans General Hospital (TVGH).
+People can eat such fish once a month at most to avoid being harmed, according to a study released on Sunday by Taipei Veterans General Hospital (TVGH).

 In presenting her report at the seminar, Dr. Wu Ming-ling of the TVGH said that there were six children among a total of 31 related cases collected during the study period of 2007-2011 who were all plagued by language retardation and attention deficit hyperactivity disorder (ADHD).
 Of the 25 remaining adult patients, six suffered mercury poisoning, recording excessive mercury content in their blood and hair.

 Wu cited a special case, showing that all five members of a family studied recorded extremely high mercury levels in blood and hair.

 Of the five, the mother, aged 41, had thyroid gland disease and other chronic diseases.
 Her son, aged 5, saw a blood mercury level of 98.5ppb and a hair mercury content of 37.35ppm, all far higher than the optimum level of 5-10ppb and 1ppm, respectively, set by the World Health Organisation.
 The son was also confirmed to have ADHD.

 Even worse was the daughter, aged 3, who recorded an even higher blood mercury level of 205.77 ppb, 40 times the optimum level and a likely cause of her language retardation.